 The difference in heaters – and in manufacturers – becomes much more evident when problems arise and heater repairs or service are necessary.

-- Depending on what repairs are necessary, sometimes replacing the entire thermal fluid heating system is a favorable alternative to repairing your existing system.
-(You can learn more about replacement vs. repair in this helpful article.)
+Depending on what repairs are necessary, sometimes replacing the entire thermal fluid heating system is a favorable alternative to repairing your existing system.

-- When you are shopping for industrial heating equipment, keep in mind that repairs are often easier if you’ve chosen to purchase an entire system from one manufacturer.
-(Check out some of the other benefits of purchasing your entire thermal fluid heating system in one place.)
+When you are shopping for industrial heating equipment, keep in mind that repairs are often easier if you’ve chosen to purchase an entire system from one manufacturer.

-- No matter what type of thermal fluid heating system you have in place at your facility, it is in your best interest to stock spare parts so you are prepared if something goes wrong.
+No matter what type of thermal fluid heating system you have in place at your facility, it is in your best interest to stock spare parts so you are prepared if something goes wrong.
 While having a spare parts management system in place may not help you every time a malfunction or breakdown occurs, it can help to expedite repairs in many situations.
-Find out how stocking spare thermal fluid heater parts could save your plant thousands in the end.

 If you are looking to invest in a new thermal fluid heating system that requires minimal maintenance, be sure to keep American Heating Company in mind.
 Our industrial thermal fluid heaters are built using an innovative serpentine coil design that is efficient, durable and ideal for use in a variety of industries.